Trump went even further than other uber-rich to shrink taxes

 Still, Wamhoff noted, Trump claims “the special breaks and loopholes that are available in the tax code and sometimes just takes them to a whole new level."

 The Times reviewed Trump’s tax returns for 2000 through 2017, so its report didn't capture the impact of the 2018 law.
-But Martin Sullivan, chief economist at Tax Analysts, said: “It is much easier now for a real estate developer to avoid taxes that it was five years ago.’’
+But Martin Sullivan, chief economist at Tax Analysts, said, “It is much easier now for a real estate developer to avoid taxes than it was five years ago.’’

-Even before the 2018 law, developers could claim losses more quickly and easily than other businesses — and more easily delay or avoid reporting profits to the Internal Revenue Service.
-Even if they fall behind on their debts, if their creditors forgive their debts, they face fewer tax penalties than other investors do.
+Even before the 2018 law, developers could claim losses more quickly and easily than other businesses.
+They can also more easily delay or avoid reporting profits to the Internal Revenue Service.
+Even if they fall behind on their debts, they face fewer tax penalties than other investors do as long as their creditors forgive their debts.

-Trump took full advantage of those tax breaks when he was unable to handle his debts on his failing Atlantic City casinos in the 1990s and early 2000s.
+Trump took full advantage of those tax breaks after failing to handle debts on his failing Atlantic City casinos in the 1990s and early 2000s.
 Even so, experts say it's unclear whether all his actions were permissible.

 “There are a lot of things that Trump has done that may exceed what is allowed by the law," Wamhoff said.

-He noted that the IRS has raised questions about some of Trump’s claims — in particular, a whopping $72.9 million federal tax refund that he sought and received and “business deductions for expenses that really look like personal expenses.’’
+Wamhoff noted that the IRS has raised questions about some of Trump’s claims — in particular, a whopping $72.9 million federal tax refund that he sought and received, as well as “business deductions for expenses that really look like personal expenses.’’

-Then again, said Sullivan at Tax Analysts, defining legitimate business expenses is typically a “murky’’ issue.
+At the same time, said Sullivan at Tax Analysts, defining legitimate business expenses is a “murky’’ issue.

 Hair styling is a clearly a personal matter for an everyday office worker.
 But for a television personality, it would be a legitimate business expense.